hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Short transfers which don't take more than a couple of minutes can also be performed from a Genius login node.

-There are Globus endpoints defined on both Lustre and GPFS filesystems, and you can exploit the :ref:`globus platform`. for transferring data.
+Globus endpoints have been defined on both Lustre and GPFS filesystems, so you can use the :ref:`globus platform` for these data transfers.

 Automatic scratch cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^